cisco-262/sslreminder/docs/README.md

 ### Privacy-First Design

-SSL Reminder is designed to collect only the information required to provide cloud certificate checks and alerts.
+SSL Certificate Monitor is designed to collect only the information required to provide cloud certificate checks and alerts.

 When cloud monitoring is enabled, the service may process: